jimmyMithamo/alx-low_level_programming/0x09-static_libraries/README.md

 The project contains solutions for the following tasks;

-1. A library is not a luxury but one of the necessities of life
 * [A static library that contains the functions provided.](libmy.a)

-2. Without libraries what have we?
-We have no past and no future.
 * [A script that creates a static library *liball.a*.](create_static_lib.sh)